liesnikov/extensible-elaborator/paper/main.md

 We see parser or syntax extensibility as a necessary part of an extensible language.
 This problem has been studied extensively in the past and has a multitude of existing solutions.
-Macros are one of them and are utilized heavily in various forms in almost all established languages [@thecoqdevelopmentteamCoqProofAssistant2022; @theagdateamAgdaUserManual2022; @ullrichNotationsHygienicMacro2020] and can be powerful enough to build a whole language around [@changDependentTypeSystems2019].
+Macros are one of them and are utilised heavily in various forms in almost all established languages [@thecoqdevelopmentteamCoqProofAssistant2022; @theagdateamAgdaUserManual2022; @ullrichNotationsHygienicMacro2020] and can be powerful enough to build a whole language around [@changDependentTypeSystems2019].

 Core extensibility, on the other hand, appears to be a problem with too many degrees of freedom.
 Andromeda [@bauerDesignImplementationAndromeda2018; @bauerEqualityCheckingGeneral2020] made an attempt at definitional equality but is quite far from a usable dependently-typed language.